-Dealing in tropical and hanging

-plants, Linehan and his roommate

-Dave Hoelzinger sell both plants

-and flowers at a substantial

-savings.
-They also treat a wide

-Linehan added that his room is

-like a big jungle with southwest

-and southease sun exposure, as

-The two horticulturists are

-experienced in the field as Linehan

-has worked the past two summers

-in a plant nursery and landscaping

-being sold by Shawn Murphy, 310 Keenan, for 33 percent off retail

-Genuine French leather belts are

-The leather belts are priced at

-plant lights remain in operation

-While the the Air Force is currently cutting back its number of pilots Merrington said that fields are wide open in medicine, ac-counting, and personnel.
-He said that currently a student who hopes to go medical school has excellent chances of receiving a full scholarship.

-Attrition

-Roggero said the attrition rate for his class hass been around 60 percent.
-His class started with 35-40 students and has dropped to 13.
-This year's junior class started with approximately the same number, but has dropped only to

-Roggero said that some students dropped out because they were physically disqualified, some because they didn't like the haircut regulations, and some because they decided agianst an Air Force career.

-A few are academically disqualified.
-"One went on academic suspension," Roggero said, "and the Army took him."

-Most of the students in the program are not career oriented, Roggero stated.
-He said that nearly 85 percent resign their commissions after their four-year obligation is over.
-Pilots have a five-year obligation after

-the completion of their training.
-"Even though I'm getting out now," Froman said, "I'm glad I stayed in It taught me how to be a leader, which is true of any ROTC program.

-designs.
+AFROTC pilots wait Right around the corner from currently operating a plant and flower sales from his room.
+Dealing in tropical and hanging plants, Linehan and his roommate Dave Hoelzinger sell both plants and flowers at a substantial savings.
+They also treat a wide variety of plant troubles.
+Linehan added that his room is like a big jungle with southwest and southease sun exposure, as plant lights remain in operation during the winter months.
+The two horticulturists are experienced in the field as Linehan has worked the past two summers in a plant nursery and landscaping company.
+Genuine French leather belts are being sold by Shawn Murphy, 310 Keenan, for 33 percent off retail price The leather belts are priced at \$10 and consist of solid brass Paul Linehan, of 251 Dillon, is buckles and 25 different belt designs.
 Murphy is supplied by a private group who makes the belts in Colorado.
 All of the belts are customfit by the ambitious Murphy.
-3 A student in Zahm Hall sells quilts for the Holy Cross Brothers to raise funds for various charities.
+A student in Zahm Hall sells quilts for the Holy Cross Brothers to raise funds for various charities.
 Kueku Roaast, 147 Zahm, sells a large variety of quilts from \$5 to \$20.
 The quilts are made from several different materials and are priced well below retail cost.